 - 1. Inoculate representative samples with the cultures listed below. - a.
-Assure that the agar surfaces are free of moisture before inoculation. - b.
-Using sterile disposable 0.01 mL calibrated loops, inoculate test containers with mycobacterial cultures prepared as described above. - c.
-Incubate all containers with loosened caps at 35 ± 2 °C in an aerobic atmosphere supplemented with carbon dioxide. - d.
-Include tubes of previously tested Middlebrook 7H10 Agar as controls. - 2.
-Examine containers after 7, 14 and, if necessary, 21 days for growth, selectivity and pigmentation.
+Inoculate the test containers with a sterile disposable 0.01 mL calibrated loop using cultures prepared as described above. - b.
+Incubate containers with loosened caps at 35 ± 2 °C in an aerobic atmosphere supplemented with carbon dioxide. - c.
+Include containers of previously tested Middlebrook 7H10 Agar as controls. - 2.
+Examine tubes after 7, 14 and, if necessary, 21 days for growth and selectivity.